tasc-nmamit/notes-sem5-2023/CNC/CNC Overview.md

 The TCP/IP model came before the OSI model.

-Q. Explain why OSI model didn't replace TCP/IP model?
+Q. Explain why OSI model didn't replace TCP/IP model (aka internet model)?
 The OSI stack is a rather theoretical/abstract _model_ (and standard) for networking layers, but it has little practical relevance and mainly survives as a subject of CS classes.
 TCP/IP is a suite of concrete networking protocols that have seen overwhelming adoption on the internet.
 It roughly maps to the layers 3 and 4 in the OSI model.